What to do

 If you leave your home, stay 6 feet apart from people who don’t live with you.

-You are required to wear something to cover your face when shopping, taking transit, or getting healthcare.
+You are required to wear something to cover your face when you are within 6 feet of someone who doesn’t live with you.
+This includes anytime you are outside, shopping, taking transit, or getting healthcare.

 Practice personal hygiene